-Let us show that for any continuous function the filtered function
+Let us show that for any continuous function

 is differentiable.
 We simply calculate the filtered